-The chemical is included as a footnote to the octocrylene listing on the ASEAN Cosmetic Directive Annex VII - List of UV filters which cosmetic products may contain.
+The chemical is included as a footnote to the octocrylene listing on the Association of Southeast Asian Nations (ASEAN) Cosmetic Directive Annex VII - List of UV filters which cosmetic products may contain.
 Benzophenone as an impurity and/or degradation product of octocrylene shall be kept at trace level (HSA 2024).